geteventcore/eventcore/readme.md

 # Run Docker containers.
 sh run_infrastructure.sh

-# Wait 30 seconds to make sure containers have started, then initialize SQL Server databases and Event Store.
+# Wait 30 seconds to make sure containers have started,
+# then initialize SQL Server databases and Event Store.
 sh initialize_infrastructure.sh
 ```

-Run the service host in a separate tab/terminal window:
+In a separate tab/terminal window, run the service host:
 ```
 sh dotnet_run_serviceapi.sh
 ```

-Run the UI app in a separate tab/terminal window:
+In a separate tab/terminal window, run the UI app:
 ```
 sh dotnet_run_publicui.sh
 ```

-Run the CLI to watch a real-time event feed in a separate tab/terminal window:
+In a separate tab/terminal window, run the CLI to watch a real-time event feed:
 ```
 sh listen_all_events.sh
 ```